Split ends are annoying and unattractive and lead to frizzy hair that’s just a hot mess. Can you get rid of split ends without cutting your hair?

 You want to use fresh ingredients as best you can and you want to use them right away as soon as you mix your concoction.
 It may sound tempting to make a batch of any of the below treatments and save some for your next wash.
 Unfortunately, the potency will not be the same if left for days even if you put them in the fridge.

 Use organic ingredients when you can.
 Remember, you’re trying to avoid adding chemicals to the hair.
 You also want the most natural version of your ingredients without any unnecessary processing to strip any of the goodness from them.
+So if a treatment calls for olive oil, use extra virgin olive oil, the kind you’d eat on your salad, instead of searching beauty shops for olive oil for hair.

 What Causes Split Ends?